melizalab/django-bird-colony/README.md

 3. Run `python manage.py migrate` to create the birds models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/birds/ to create items, vendors, manufacturers, etc. (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/birds/ to create birds, events, etc. (you'll need the Admin app enabled).

 5. Visit http://127.0.0.1:8000/birds/ to use views.

+### Changelog

+In the 0.4.0 release, the primary key for animal records became the animal's uuid.
+To migrate from previous version, data must be exported as JSON under the 0.3.999 release and then imported under 0.4.0